openedx/openedx-learning/docs/decisions/0012-system-taxonomy-creation.rst

 Context
 --------

-System-defined taxonomies are closed taxonomies created by the system.
+System-defined taxonomies are taxonomies created by the system.
 Some of these are totally static (e.g Language) and some depends on a core data model (e.g. Organizations).
 It is necessary to define how to create and validate the System-defined taxonomies and their tags.